Penuel: Biblical narrative

-‘Pnuel’ is also a common name given to males in Assyrian culture.

 Some scholars consider that the material of Genesis 32–35, including the account of Jacob being renamed Israel at Penuel, may be a later addition that introduces a new power structure centered around the establishment of sacral places in the North (Penuel, Shechem and Bethel).

 Identification

 Up until 1970, biblical scholars identified Penuel with the twin peaks of Tulul adh-Dhahab in modern-day Jordan.
 Based on the account given in Genesis, scholars believed Penuel to be the location of a sacred sanctuary, and presumed that there must have been a temple from Iron Age I or earlier on one of the peaks.
 Since such a structure has not been found, this identification was questioned.

 Contemporary Israeli archaeologist Israel Finkelstein suggested to see the twin peaks as two distinct sites that probably featured distinct names during antiquity.
-He suggested identifying the western, larger, hill (Tell edh-Dhahab al-Gharbi) with Mahanaim and the eastern one (Tell edh-Dhahab esh-Sharqi) with Penuel.
+He suggested identifying the western, larger, Tell el-Dhahab al-Gharbi with Mahanaim and the eastern one, Tell edh-Dhahab el-Sharqi, with Penuel.